Citi is an advertising partner.

 10% redemption bonus

 Another perk Citi offers is its 10 percent redemption bonus.
-For the first 100,000 points you redeem each year, you’ll earn 10 percent of your points back.
-That means you can earn up to 10,000 points back each year by fully maximizing the card.
+For the first 100,000 points you redeem each year, you’ll receive 10 percent of your points back.
+You can “earn” up to 10,000 points back each year by fully maximizing this benefit.

 How much is it worth?